Inwerpsel/use-theme-editor/README.md

     - Apply the most recent state to all members in history.
   - Squash
   - Different edit modes when in the past
-    - Current mode: discard future
+    - Current mode: discard future, prompt first if offset > 5
-    - Optional prompt
+    - Optional prompt?
-    - Save any "chopped" off futures
+    - Save any "chopped" off futures?
     - Options determining which scenario (e.g. save when > 3 edits, discard when < 2)
   - Keep alternate futures and merge them like branches
   - Restore from local storage
     - Store initial state + actions, then replay
       - more space efficient
-      - minimal writes (though how to incrementally update local storage?)
+      - minimal writes (though how to incrementally update local storage efficiently?)
       - history can rely on object equality like newly constructed
     - Some components can't reliably be resumed
       - Inspected HTML can be (slightly to completely) different